Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: Voisin's theorem

-see \cite[Volume II, p.
-321]{Voisin Book}.
-The power of mixed Hodge structures is such that morphisms between them are strict with respect to both Hodge and weight filtrations.
-That was proved by Deligne in \cite{HodgeTheoryII}.
-Since $\alpha '_*$ is a morphism of mixed Hodge structures, we obtain, in particular, that
+see \cite[Section 11.1.4]{Voisin Book 2}.
+Morphisms between mixed Hodge structures are strict with respect to both Hodge and weight filtrations, see \cite{HodgeTheoryII}.
+Since $\zeta _*$ is a morphism of mixed Hodge structures and it is surjective, we obtain that